keybase/keybase-bot/README.md

 });
 ```

+This function may take a few seconds to recognize new messages, as it polls until we expose a realtime stream in the API.

 ## TODO:
   - attachment handling
   - support for chatList options (other dev channels)
   - `messages` and `conversations` come back as null right now if a conversation or inbox is empty, instead of an empty array.
 I added a workaround, wondering if this should survive or be fixed in the API

+### Contributions

+- please install dev dependencies and yarn (an improved npm)
+- make sure this passes `yarn build` and `yarn flow`
+- if adding a new feature, make a demo or something